 Sinus Lift Demystified

 The maxillary sinus is very important to a dental implant surgeon because of its strategic location above the upper back teeth.
 Try to think of your maxillary sinus cavity as a cave.
 Now, imagine a balloon is inflated inside the cave to a point where the balloon and the rock walls touch.
 That is, in essence, what your maxillary sinus is.
 It’s an air sac or “balloon” that lies within the hollow boney walls of your sinus cavity.

 Two Approaches to Performing a Sinus Lift

-The lateral wall (also called lateral window) approach to sinus lift involves making an incision in your gum and lifting the tissue away from the underlying bone where the roots of your upper teeth once resided.
-A window is carefully prepared within your bone to reveal the underlying sinus membrane, which is then gently (very gently) teased away from the walls of your sinus cavity until sufficient space has been created for a bone graft.
-Your sinus proper is not entered but merely pushed away to create space for the graft.Once grafted, the window is covered with a special collagen membrane that allows the window to heal with new boney encasement.
+- The lateral wall approach (also called lateral window) to sinus lift involves making an incision in the gum and lifting the tissue away from the underlying bone where the roots of your upper teeth once resided.
+A window is carefully prepared within the bone to reveal the underlying sinus membrane, which is then gently (very gently) teased away from the walls of the sinus cavity until sufficient space has been created for a bone graft.
+Your sinus proper is not entered – but merely pushed away to create space for the graft.Once grafted, the window is covered with a special collagen membrane that allows the window to heal with new boney encasement.
 Your gum is gently sutured back into place, and your healing is monitored for six to twelve months, at which time your implants can be placed.

-The crestal approach, on the other hand, allows for your sinus membrane to be lifted through the same site that will receive the dental implant and is done at the same time that your implant is placed.
-The crestal approach is much more conservative as it involves a very small incision and less bone and tissue manipulation than the lateral wall approach.
+- The crestal approach, on the other hand, allows for the sinus membrane to be lifted through the site that will receive a dental implant and is done at the same time that the implant is placed.
+The crestal approach is much more conservative because it involves a very small incision and less bone and tissue manipulation than the lateral wall approach.
 And, since your implant is placed at the same time as the sinus lift, you’ll require only one surgical session instead of two.The crestal approach I use prepares existing bone to receive an implant, so there must be enough bone present to stabilize the implant during the healing phase.
 During the crestal lift procedure, preparation of the implant involves exposing the sinus membrane at the top of the implant site.
 Hydraulic pressure using saline solution is used to tease the membrane up and free, and bone graft material is placed within the implant preparation and pressed into the implant site (also called the osteotomy).

-Your upper jaw can provide your dentist with a reservoir of space that can be “filled” with bone graft to predictably create a substantial foundation for dental implants.
+Your upper jaw can provide your dentist with a reservoir of space that can be “filled” with bone graft in order to predictably create a substantial foundation for dental implants.
 This reservoir is called the maxillary sinus.

 The two techniques under the “sinus lift umbrella” are the lateral wall approach and the crestal approach.
 The lateral wall approach is used when your dentist finds it necessary to generate an abundance of new bone to receive your implant.

 The crestal approach is less invasive and requires shorter overall treatment and healing time.
 Although you’ll have to lay low for a little while on your gymnastics and down dogs, crestal is the preferred method when enough bone is already present for your implant to be placed on the same day.
 It’s not uncommon for my patients to go back to work on the same day as their sinus lift.
 While every patient responds differently to surgical treatment, the potential for post-operative discomfort or pain is far greater with the lateral wall approach than with the crestal approach.

 Which sinus lift approach is right for you?
 It depends upon your anatomical and restorative needs.
-However, I believe that less is more and whenever possible, I’ll opt for the crestal approach.
+However, I believe that less is more, and whenever possible, I opt for the crestal approach.
 The motto in my practice is: “Perform the least invasive procedure that will yield the desired result.”